Last Updated: May 2026

 We enjoyed walking the streets of Zermatt and exploring the shops, sights and restaurants.

-We stayed at the Mount Cervin Palace, a 5-star luxury hotel with amazing food.
+We stayed at the Mont Cervin Palace, a 5-star luxury hotel with amazing food.
 Our room was huge with two bedrooms, a full kitchen, two bathrooms and a spacious dining/living room.
 It must be very popular during ski season.

 Gornergrat Summit